The Nest

 Return of Security Deposit when Tenants Vacate

 Many tenants mistakenly believe they can use their security deposit as the final month’s rent.
 This is incorrect.
-When a tenant vacates an apartment and leaves the property in the same condition as it was when rented, subject to normal wear and tear, the landlord must return the full security deposit.
+When a tenant vacates an apartment and leaves the property in the same condition as when rented, subject to normal wear and tear, the landlord must return the entire security deposit.

 However, if a tenant damages the apartment, the landlord may apply part or all of the Deposit to cover the cost of repairs.
 To protect themselves, tenants should take pictures of the apartment when they move in and when they vacate, in case there is a dispute after the tenant vacates.